Kclamberth/ytAuto/README.md

 2.)
 Add youtube channel links to the channels.txt file.

 A lastupdated.txt file will be created in the jellyfin directory.
-You can use it as a log file as to when your last download was.
+You can use it as a log file to view when your last download was.